-Every year more than 100 beachgoers drown in these strong rushes of water that pull swimmers away from the shore.
 And that's just in the United States.
-Nearly half of all rescues made by lifeguards at ocean beaches are related to rip currents, according to the United States Lifesaving Association.
+Nearly half of all rescues made by lifeguards at ocean beaches are related to rip currents, according to the USLA.
 Sharks typically kill about 6 people a year globally.
 [Find Out Your Odds of Dying from Various Phenomena]

 How they work

-A common perception is that rip currents pull you underwater, but in reality they're strong, narrow currents that flow away from the beach.
+A common perception is that rip currents pull swimmers underwater; in reality, they're strong, narrow currents that flow away from the beach.